jeffwong/imputation/README.md

 * Boosted Trees Imputation
 * Locally weighted least squares

+##Highlights

+* meanImpute is a good way to start any missing data problem.
+It's the fastest imputation technique and does reasonably well
+* Sometimes, we want to identify missing values and impute them by fitting a line through its neighbors.
+This can be done by taking a set of points {y_t, x_t} and regressing y_t on the index t.
+Additionally, we can use a locally weighted least squares regression line to taylor the weights of the data points that are observed near the missing ones.
+This is done in lmImpute
+* gbmImpute is a technique to impute missing data when both categorical and numerical data is available.
+It uses boosted decision trees, which requires lots of data in order to work well.
+It has the advantage though of partitioning data, and then fitting different means to the partitions
+* tsImpute is a technique to impute time series data.
+There are three significant components to any time series problem: time, dimensions, and metrics.
+The dimensions are categorical variables describing the data points, and metrics are the actual time series data.  tsImpute projects the time variable using [TimeProjection](https://github.com/jeffwong/TimeProjection), and then imputes the metrics using boosted trees again.
+The time projections help to further segment the data points, for example identifying day vs night segments, weekday vs weekend segments, etc.
+* kNN and SVD impute are classic imputation methods described in Troyanskaya.
+The SVD finds a low rank k approximation to the data, which can be suitable for noisy data.  kNN is only good when the number of features is small
+* SVT is a recently popularized imputation algorithm that does very well with numeric data.
+It is however the slowest algorithm presented here, requiring the computation of many SVDs.
+SVTApproxImpute can be used as an estimate, simply computing the SVD once, thresholding the singular values at lambda, then multiplying the decomposition again to get the imputation

 ##Algorithm Design

 Each function in this package includes the imputation algorithm as well as a cross validatiion algorithm.
 The CV